ClicShoppingOfficialModulesV3/modules_checkout_shipping_information/README.md

 #modules_checkout_shipping_information

-Allow to display a specific information about the shipping
+Allow to display a banner information about the shipping

 This module contains